 Ed has performed at Mo Java Café and other local coffee houses, at Long Pine Days in Long Pine, NE for several years, and he has opened for Garnet Rogers at a Lincoln Association for Traditional Arts (LAFTA) concert (a personal thrill for Ed).

-Ed is excited to have finally released his new CD, and is honored and humbled to be an artist with Prairie Dog Music.
+Ed released his first CD in 2015, and is honored and humbled to be an artist with Prairie Dog Music.
 Ed currently lives in Colorado with his wife, Carol, and their two dogs.
+Ed is currently writing songs to record on a new CD in the coming years.